oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ### searchAssetsByText

 ASYNC.
-Given a search text query, returns a list of the Asset objects matching with that text query.
+Given a search text query, returns a list of the DDO objects matching with that text query.

 ```
-array[Asset] = ocean.searchAssetsByText(searchQuery)
+const ddoList = ocean.searchAssetsByText('office')
 ```
 You have to do a request to this endpoint:
 GET {provider.url}/api/v1/aquarius/assets/ddo/query